yashdharmal/jira-files-virus-detector/README.md

 - [VirusTotal](https://www.virustotal.com/) for their malware scanning API
 - [Atlassian](https://www.atlassian.com/) for Jira API
 - All contributors who have helped improve this project

+## 📞 Support

+If you encounter any issues or have questions, please [open an issue](https://github.com/yashdharmal/jira-files-virus-detector/issues) on GitHub.

+## 📊 Project Status

+This project is actively maintained.
+Check the [issues](https://github.com/yashdharmal/jira-files-virus-detector/issues) page for current development status and planned features.